-Investment properties pertain to parcels of land amounting to ₽285.5 million as at December 31, 2022 and 2021.
+Investment properties pertain to parcels of land amounting to P285.5 million as at December 31, 2023 and 2022.

-No rental income was earned from investment properties in 2022, 2021 (and 2020).
+No rental income was earned from investment properties in 2023, 2022 and 2021.

-Expenses related to investment properties amounted to ₽73,744 and ₽73,754 million in 2022 and 2021, respectively (₽73,694 in 2020), which mainly pertain to real property taxes.
+Expenses related to investment properties amounted to P33,600, P73,744 and P73,754 in 2023, 2022 and 2021, respectively, which mainly pertain to real property taxes.

-The fair value of the investment properties as at December 31, 2022 and 2021 amounting to 295.2 million is higher than its carrying value, as determined by an independent appraiser and estimated using market approach.
+The fair value of the investment properties as at December 31, 2023 and 2022 amounting to #288.9 million and #295.2 million is higher than its carrying value, as determined by an independent appraiser and estimated using market approach.
 The value of the land was based on the sales and listings of comparable properties registered within the vicinity and within Level 3 fair value hierarchy.
 The Group assessed that the highest and best use of its properties does not differ from their current use.